fsprojects/Avalonia.FuncUI/docs/view-basics/creating-views.md

 # Creating views

-There are multipe ways of creating a view for a certain control.
+There are multiple ways of creating a view for a certain control.
 They all have in common that the resulting type is `IView` or `IView<'t>`.

 ## Creating views for common controls

-FuncUI provides functions for creating standard avalonia controls.
+FuncUI provides functions for creating standard Avalonia controls.
 The create function always follows the same pattern.\

 <pre class="language-fsharp" data-title="internal - signature"><code class="lang-fsharp"><strong>module Button =